Union members — still on the decline — represented 10.7 percent of U.S. workers last year

 That fact is relevant to the current political movement in Missouri to pass “right to work” legislation.
 Such laws make it easier for workers to opt out of paying union dues but still receive negotiated union benefits.

-The annual statistics report from the labor department said union members represented just 6.4 percent of the private-sector workforce, compared to 34.4 percent of public-sector workers.
+The annual statistics report from the Labor Department said union members represented just 6.4 percent of the private-sector workforce, compared with 34.4 percent of public-sector workers.

 By one percentage point, men held a slight edge over women as union members.

-The report also focused on earnings of union members compared to nonunion workers.
-Broadly, the median weekly earnings of union members were $1,004, compared to $802 for nonunion workers, although many variables can affect the numbers.
+The report also focused on earnings of union members compared with nonunion workers.
+Broadly, the median weekly earnings of union members were $1,004, compared with $802 for nonunion workers, although many variables can affect the numbers.

 By age group, union membership was highest among workers ages 45 to 64.